mr123zhangzhangzhang/ABC/README.md

 # HRA-yolo
 # Download
 The code and dataset have been released.
-[Dataset]( https://pan.baidu.com/s/1cJyvD7t9hc5ZxwwR7DAO7A?pwd=6ies)
+[Data&Model]( https://pan.baidu.com/s/1cJyvD7t9hc5ZxwwR7DAO7A?pwd=6ies)
 - The experiments utilize the unmanned vessel perspective inland water floating debris data  set released by Orcauboat.